Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 11. Riding’s Fairy Moth

-This moth (Adela ridingsella) is quite common in North Carolina and other southeastern US states.
+This moth (Adela ridingsella) is common in North Carolina and other southeastern US states.

-It has a wingspan of about 1 inch, and its wings are brownish-gray with mottled spots.
+It has a wingspan of about 1 inch and brownish-gray wings with mottled spots.
 The moth’s body is white, and the antennae are reddish-brown.

 Its caterpillar is slender and greenish-yellow in color and can be found on oaks and other hardwood trees.